zackmdavis/Feature_Selection/story.md

 You look at more sequences from the first input stream.
 They all conform to the same general pattern of mostly being small numbers (below ten), punctuated by a series of bursts of larger numbers—but the details differ every time.

 Sometimes the bursts start out short, then progressively grow longer, before shortening again (as with the first two examples you looked at).
-But sometimes the bursts are all an almost-constant length, looking like `542, 539, 548, 545, 546, 537 ...`.
+But sometimes the bursts are all a constant length, looking like `438, 438, 438, 438, 438, 438, 438, 438, 438, ...` (although the particular length varies by example).

 About half the time, the burst pattern consists of numbers around 200, spaced two positions apart, looking like `201, 4, 2, 203, 0, 8, 208, 3, 4, 200 ...` (like the second example you looked at).